Wissemamr/AQI_classification/README.md

 # Air Quality Index  (AQI) Multiclass Classification :

 This repository contains the implementation of the Machine learning project which consists of 3 major parts :
-1. Performing exploratory data analysis on a chosen dataset, including data wrangling, cleaning...
+1. Performing exploratory data analysis on a chosen dataset, including data wrangling, cleaning etc.
-2. Implementing different classification algortihms and evaluating their perofrmance
+2. Implementing different classification algortihms and evaluating their perofrmance.
-3. Benchmarking the classification resuls and interpreting them.
+3. Benchmarking the classification results and interpreting them.

 ## Dataset :